rohitmahali01/Reprompt-It/README.md

 ## Why Reprompt-It?

 **Primary Use Case**: Improve your prompts and written communication instantly.
-Whether you're crafting AI prompts, writing emails, or creating content, Reprompt-It helps you transform your text into more effective, professional, or detailed versions.
+Whether you're crafting AI prompts, writing emails, or creating content, Reprompt-It helps you transform your text into more effective, professional, or elaborative versions.

 ### Perfect for AI Platform Users
 Reprompt-It works seamlessly on all major AI platforms where you write prompts: